-Laws Protecting Children from Poor Quality Screen Time Online ( and Some Failed Attempts)
+Laws Protecting Children from Poor Quality Screen Time Online ( Mostly Failed Attempts)

 by | Mar 10, 2022

 Governments around the world are crafting or attempt to craft laws to protect children online.
-We look at online child protection legislation and proposed legislation in France, the UK, California, Canada and the US below since 2018.
+We look at online child protection legislation and proposed legislation in France, the UK, California, Canada, Australia and the US below since 2018.

 As we discuss in our remote conferences/workshops for parents on digital parenting and our student workshops on digital media and security, democracy and mental health, the video games, social networks, websites and applications that have populated the cultural universe of children and teenagers for the past 25 years were not designed to protect them.
 On the contrary, these digital media and communication tools have been designed by Tech companies, with no child protection specialists or editors.